geoffsee/specai/README.md

 # spec-ai

-> **WARNING:** Execute in a virtualized environment or risk arbitrary system devestation. `spec-ai` can make direct and unpredictable changes to the system it runs on.
+> **WARNING:** Execute in a virtualized environment or risk arbitrary system devastation. `spec-ai` can make direct and unpredictable changes to the system it runs on.
 Policies are currently permissive by default.
 A future version solves this issue.

 An agentic AI CLI tool written in Rust.